-Whether you're looking to announce that you have joined the We Can! movement, that your community site is hosting an event of interest to the community, or that your community is already helping local kids maintain a healthy weight through programming, there are many opportunities for you to approach the media with "news."
+Whether you're looking to announce that you have joined We Can!, that your community site is hosting an event of interest to the community, or that your community is already helping local kids maintain a healthy weight through programming, there are many opportunities for you to approach the media with "news."

 The key is discerning what's newsworthy and what isn't.
-A good guide is that there has to be something "new" to make it "new" sworthy (e.g., new community programs, new partnerships, new collaborations, new funding, new curricula, etc.).
+A good guide is that there has to be something "new" to make it "new" sworthy (such as new community programs, new partnerships, new collaborations, new funding, new curricula, and so forth).